yorickpeterse/zen-cms/guide/introduction.md

 ## Requirements

-* Ruby 1.9.2 (MRI) (JRuby and Rubinius support is something I'm working on).
+* Ruby >= 1.9.2 (Rubinius, jruby and others are not supported).
 * Ramaze 2011.01.30 or newer, earlier versions will most likely cause problems.
 * Any SQL database supported by Sequel.
 Zen has been tested and confirmed to work on MySQL, SQLite3 and PostgreSQL.
-* A Rack compatible server such as Thin, Unicorn or Mongrel.
+* A Rack compatible server such as Thin or Unicorn.

-Depending on your own setup the following may be required as well:

 * A library to convert your markup of choice to HTML.
 Zen by default has support for Textile using Redcloth and Markdown using RDiscount.
-However, These gems have to be installed manually.Depending on your database you may need to install additional gems.
-If you're using MySQL it's recommended to use the mysql2 gem instead of the mysql one.
+RDiscount and RedCloth are installed automatically when needed.
+* A gem for your favorite DBMS such as mysql2 for MySQL and pg for PostgreSQL.

 ## Websites Using Zen